 In this model the church was understood as the ark of salvation (Hebrews 11.7).
 The flood of God's judgement is expected soon, and the task of Christian mission is to get people onto the ark and encourage them to stay there.
-Other metaphors are used: the church is the household of God (I Tim 3.15, Eph.
-2.19, I Peter 4.17, Gal.
-6.10), the body of Christ (I Cor.
+Other metaphors are used: the church is the household of God (1 Tim 3.15, Eph.
+2.19, 1 Peter 4.17, Gal.
+6.10), the body of Christ (1 Cor.
 12.27, Eph.
 4.12), the new Israel (Gal.
 6.16), the new Jerusalem (Gal.
 4.26).
-In each case, this model insisted on a strong threshold between those inside and out, with the mission of the church being to bring people in and keep them safe from the destruction outside.
+In each case, this model insisted on a strong threshold between those inside and out, with the mission of the church being to bring people in and keep them safe from the destruction outside.8

-Ministries were described as gifts of the Holy Spirit that could take a variety of forms: such as apostles, prophets, teachers, miracle-workers, healers, helpers, administrators, speakers in tongues, widows, evangelists, exhorters, givers, those who give aid and those who do acts of mercy.
-The term presbuteros (elder) may have been borrowed from synagogue organisation where they managed the synagogue, distributed charity on its behalf, acted as judges in disputes within the community and dealt with gentile authorities on the community's behalf.
-There is some evidence that they were commissioned by a laying on of hands and prayer.
-Those who minister 'help the Christian community to gather the resources it needs to be the colony of God's righteousness'.8 Spencer sees the model enduring in in some Anabaptist communities, the documents of Vatican I and the teaching of Stanley Hauerwas.9
+Ministries were described as gifts of the Holy Spirit that could take a variety of forms: such as apostles, prophets, teachers, miracle-workers, healers, helpers, administrators, e-workers, healers, helpers, administrators, speakers in tongues, widows, evangelists, exhorters, givers, those who give aid and those who do acts of mercy.9 The term presbuteros (elder) may have been borrowed from synagogue organisation where they managed the synagogue, distributed charity on its behalf, acted as judges in disputes within the community and dealt with gentile authorities on the community's behalf.
+There